 It's possible to configure Nextcloud to distribute its data over multiple buckets for scalability purpose.
-You can find out more information about upscaling with object storage and Nextcloud in the Nextcloud customer portal.
+You can find out more information about upscaling with object storage and Nextcloud in the Nextcloud customer portal. .. latest replace:: latest

 8.6 Configuring External Storage (GUI)